- Our Area

 - Vacation Guide

 The York, Maine area boasts an abundant and diverse array of sites, recreation and activities.
-With such a wide range of things to do and see in York, Maine, it can be hard to decide what to do during your stay here.
+With such a wide range of sights to see and things to do in York, Maine, it can be hard to decide what to do during your stay here.
 That’s why we have developed an Activities Guide which we place in each guest room to help you make the most of your visit.

 Listed below is a partial list of some of the fun things to do in York Maine:

 Grab your binoculars and experience the best scenery the southern Maine coast has to offer.
 The Nubble Light – located right here in York — is one of the most photographed lighthouses in the world, and of course, our fall foliage is comparable to that found in Vermont or New Hampshire.
 Follow the links below to begin planning your New England sightseeing schedule.